sphero-inc/Sphero-Android-SDK/samples/HelloWorld/README.md

                 RGBLEDOutputCommand.sendCommand(mRobot, 0, 0, 255);

 It finally uses a `Handler` object to call it self after a 1 second delayed with the lit boolean parameter toggled, thus toggling the blue LED component on and off.

+When the application closes the connection is closed by the following line in the `onStop()` method.

+        RobotProvider.getDefaultProvider().removeAllControls();